Home

 You can spend a lot of money procuring a cadre of elk calls to have with you and variety is definitely a plus.
 If you start with several kinds of the less expensive and more versatile diaphragm mouth calls, you will be off to a great start.
 The latex mouth calls do wear out.
 They usually need to be replaced annually.
 The stiff hand held open reed calls last longer than any of the thin latex reed calls, including the replaceable external diaphragm calls.

-Most elk call companies have package combinations of various calls to help you cut costs.
 Go here to practice making the sounds with various elk calls (audio available).

 Use Google Custom Search to search this site: